Day 1: Arrival in Delhi

 Day 4: Tal Chhapar to Bikaner and Jaisalmer

 A pre-dawn start this morning takes us northwest to the outskirts of Bikaner to search the area around Jorbeer rubbish dump for flocks of the declining and localised Yellow-eyed Pigeon which winters here in good numbers.
 We will also encounter a selection of Aquila eagles dominated by Steppe Eagle, together with the ubiquitous Black Kites, Egyptian Vulture, and a good selection of dryland birds.
-Later this morning we will continue our journey southwest to the desert town of Jaisalmer, close to India’s border with Pakistan, for a four-night stay.
+Later this morning we will continue our journey southwest to the village of Khichan, where we will spend the night.

-Day 9: Siana to Mount Abu
+Day 8: Jaisalmer to Mount Abu

-Day 10: Mount Abu to Dasada, Little Rann of Kutch
+Day 9: Mount Abu to Dasada, Little Rann of Kutch

-We will leave Mount Abu by mid-morning on day 10, making our way southwest to Dasada for the night.
+We will leave Mount Abu by mid-morning on day 9, making our way southwest to Dasada for a two-night stay.
 On the fringes of the Little Rann of Kutch, this will be our base for exploring an immense region of saline flats by open-topped jeep(s), where birds are concentrated in salt-free ‘islands’ of higher ground, peripheral scrub and vast seasonal wetlands that simply teem with waterbirds in winter.
-We will spend the afternoon enjoying a superb selection of species that may include wintering MacQueen’s Bustard, Eastern Orphean, Syke's and Paddyfield Warblers, Crested Lark, Rufous-tailed Scrub-robin, Blue capped Rock Thrush, Small Buttonquail, Pallid Scops Owl, spectacular numbers of Sarus and Common Cranes, Painted and Woolly-necked Storks, Black-headed, Red-naped and Glossy Ibis, Lesser and Greater Flamingos, Great White and Dalmatian Pelicans, and huge congregations of various waterfowl.
+Today, are likely to spend the afternoon at some of these productive wetland areas including nearby Bajana Creek, where we can expect spectacular numbers of Sarus and Common Cranes, Painted and Woolly-necked Storks, Black-headed, Red-naped and Glossy Ibis, both Lesser and Greater Flamingos, Great White and Dalmatian Pelicans, and huge congregations of various waterfowl.

 Day 11: Dasada to Moti Virani, Kutch